ulrobin/dynamicColorPage/readme.md

 (-100, -90, -80, -70, -60, -50, -40, -30, -20, -10, 0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100) at the end of the class (e.g. "dbg-70").
 These colors are darked or lighted color versions of the basic color for the selected color.

+## Changelog

-## What's new in v2.2?
+### What's new in v2.2?
 The button got a new design.
 Function and variable names prefixed with dynamicColorPage_ to avoid collisions with existing functions.
 The release now includes a minified version again.

-## What's new in v2.1?
+### What's new in v2.1?
 Now the script doesn't crash the browser when the already active color is clicked again.

-## What's new in v2.0?
+### What's new in v2.0?
 Now the selected color is automatically stored in a cookie on the webpage, so a reload, or navigating to another page on the same server won't reset the selected color!

 ## Dependences:
 The script is written without the usage of any dependences!
-There is no jQuery or anything else needed for releases from dynamicColorPage@2.0.0 on.
+There is no jQuery or anything else needed for all releases since dynamicColorPage@2.0.0.

 ## Installation:
 The script only has to be included anywhere in the page.
 Then it automatically adds all the necessary DOM elements and stylesheets,